 I’m often asked by folks, “If I’m gonna do this homesteading thing, what are some items I need to have?”
 It obviously depends on what activities you’re involved in as a homesteader—raising chickens, growing tomatoes, and cutting wood all require different things—but I find there are five simple things every homesteader needs that are often overlooked when preparing for the homesteading experience.

 Work on the homestead can be tough on your hands, no matter what season of the calendar you’re in.
 A good pair of gloves can be your best friend!
 They protect your hands from blisters, cuts, scrapes, dirt, and yuck.

-My favorite winter pair are my Kincos lined pigskin work gloves with the knit wrist and in the summer I grab for my Wells Lamont work gloves with a spandex back.
+A favorite winter pair has been my Kincos lined pigskin work gloves with the knit wrist and in the summer I grab for my Wells Lamont garden gloves.
 By the way, every homesteader knows that when you’ve worked long and hard to wear through one of the fingers in your glove, that’s a badge of honor.

 Homesteading goes on no matter what the weather throws at you.
 Every homesteader needs a decent pair of boots to get around their property, whether you’re stepping out to work in your garden or hoofing it out to the barn to check on animals.

 Look for boots that are quick to slip on, waterproof, easily hosed off (caution: mud, muck, manure, and dust!), and comfortable in both hot and cold weather.
 My all time favorite pair are these Muck Chore Boots.
 They’re rated to be comfy in sub-freezing temps to 65ish degrees.

 #3: A flashlight